 Tenants of any of the HOME Argyll landlord partners can apply to transfer to another property which better meets their needs.
 Tenants can transfer to a property owned by their existing landlord or they can request a move to another property owned by one of the partner landlords.
 As with new applicants, transfer applicants can submit an application through the HOME Argyll website.
 A tenant can apply for a transfer at any time and does not need to have lived in their current home for a qualifying period.
-However, a transfer would not be considered where it could worsen the applicant's housing situation in accordance with this policy.
+The partners will not offer an alternative property that would worsen the tenant's current housing circumstances.

 In order to make best use of housing stock, each landlord aims to make a number of their vacant properties available to transfer applicants.
 The number of properties that are made available for transfer may change over time and differ between the partners.
-The current proportion of properties made available to transfer applicants is detailed within Section 6 of this policy.
+The current proportion of properties made available to transfer applicants is available from the HOME Argyll website.

-Any existing HOME Argyll tenant who does not have a full Scottish Secure Tenancy (SST) will be considered under the direct waiting list rather than the transfer list.
+Any existing HOME Argyll tenant who does not have a full Scottish Secure Tenancy (SST) or a Short Scottish Secure Tenancy (SSST) will be considered under the direct waiting list rather than the transfer list.